Shahzaib-code12/Shahzaib-code12/README.md

 ## 👨‍💻 About Me

 I'm a **.NET Developer** who builds and maintains production-grade, database-driven enterprise applications — end to end, from transactional SQL Server backends to responsive, AJAX-driven front ends.
-My core stack is **C#, ASP.NET Core MVC, ADO.NET, SQL Server (Stored Procedures), JavaScript/jQuery, and Bootstrap**, with additional experience across the **MERN and Angular** ecosystems.
+My core stack is **C#, ASP.NET Core MVC, ADO.NET, SQL Server (Stored Procedures), JavaScript/jQuery, and Bootstrap**, with additional experience across the **MERN** ecosystems.

 I care most about **data integrity, clean data-access patterns, and diagnosing root causes** rather than patching symptoms — the kind of work that keeps real business systems reliable under daily use.